-- I contend that derivational series play also a role in derivation independently of morphophonological issues. - Existing series of N-age, N-ment can be sorted out in function of the way properties relevant to various planes of representation are encoded in each of the lexemes. - The clustering together of some of these properties constitutes a pattern, which can be subsequently used as a model of derivation.
+- I contend that derivational series play also a role in derivation independently of morphophonological issues. - Existing series of N-age, N-ment can be sorted out in function of the way the properties relevant to various planes of representation are encoded in each of the lexemes. - The clustering together of some of these properties constitutes a pattern, which can be subsequently used as a model of derivation. - The properties in question mainly regard semantics and valency of both the base and the derived unit and can be formulated as constraints on the representation of possible signs in an Information-based Morphology.

-- Many of the properties in question surface as constraints on the base-verbs' constructions. - The controlling vs. non-controlling of the eventuality denoted by the verbal unit is one of these properties.
+- Expectedly, many of the properties in question surface as constraints on the base-verbs' constructions. - The controlling vs. non-controlling of the eventuality denoted by the verbal unit is one of these properties.

-Controlled Non-controlled Tr / Direct rfl Intransitive Anticausative Stative NP0[AGT] V NP0[TH FIG] NP0[PAT] se_V NP0[TH] BE V-é NP0[AGT] se_V NP0[PAT] écorcer 'bark (tree)' entortiller 'intertwine' raidir 'stiffen' élaguer 'prune' percer 'pierce, bore' se percher 'perch' isoler 'isolate' (se) raser 'shave' raser 'raze' tournoyer 'swirl' passer 'pass' papilloter 'twinkle' rancir 'go rancid' plier 'bend' s'entortiller 'twine' se plisser 'fold' se raidir 'stiffen' se pincer 'catch o.slf' s'effiler 'fray' isolé 'isolated' entortillé 'twined' encaissé 'hemmed in' évidé 'hollowed' perché 'perched'
+Controlled Non-controlled Tr / Direct rfl Intransitive Anticausative Stative NP0[AGT] V NP0[TH FIG] NP0[PAT] se_V NP0[TH] BE V-é NP0[AGT] se_V NP0[PAT] écorcer 'bark (tree)' entortiller 'intertwine' raidir 'stiffen' élaguer 'prune' percer 'pierce, bore' se percher 'perch' isolar 'isolate' (se) raser 'shave' raser 'raze' tournoyer 'swirl' passer 'pass' papilloter 'twinkle' rancir 'go rancid' plier 'bend' s'entortiller 'twine' se plisser 'fold' se raidir 'stiffen' se pincer 'catch o.slf' s'effiler 'fray' isolé 'isolated' entortillé 'twined' encaissé 'hemmed in' évidé 'hollowed' perché 'perched'